kiraleos/openai_client/README.md

 Uses `reqwest` for the HTTP requests, `tokio` for the async functionality and `serde` for object serialization/deserialization.
 ## Installation and Usage
 You need an API key for this to work.
-If you have one, place the key on a file named `api_key` in the project root folder.
+If you have one, place the key in a file named `api_key` in the project root folder.
 ```
 git clone https://github.com/kiraleos/openai_client.git
 cd openai_client